Chuck Davis (businessman): Other activities

 Davis is a digital industry board director and adviser to several companies.
-He serves as Executive Chairman of The Teaching Company, a director for the publicly-traded wireless company Boingo Wireless, Inc. and Cyndx Partners, a boutique investment bank.
+He is executive chairman of The Teaching Company, a director for the publicly traded wireless company Boingo Wireless, Inc. and Cyndx Partners, a boutique investment bank.

-Davis also serves as an entrepreneur-in-residence at Harvard Business School.
+Davis is an entrepreneur-in-residence at Harvard Business School.
 He is a director for the Brown University Sports Foundation.
-Previously, he served as an alumni elected member of the Brown University's Corporation from 2007 to 2013.
+He wassan alumni elected member of the Brown University's Corporation from 2007 to 2013.

 He was voted into the Los Angeles Venture Association (LAVA) Hall of Fame in 2015.

-Davis was elected as the 2012–13 international chairman of the Young Presidents' Organization, where he served on its international board for five years.
-Additionally, he was elected six times to ecommerce industry trade association Shop.org's board of directors, and served for 11 years.
+Davis was elected as the 2012–13 international chairman of the Young Presidents' Organization, where he was on its international board for five years.
+Additionally, he was elected six times to ecommerce industry trade association Shop.org's board of directors, for 11 years.

-Davis also served as a judge for competitions such as Ernst & Young's Entrepreneur of the Year Award, the Idaho Entrepreneurship Challenge, Shop.org, HBS New Venture Competition, the Harvard Challenge, and Brown University's B-Lab Competition.
+Davis was a judge for competitions such as Ernst & Young's Entrepreneur of the Year Award, the Idaho Entrepreneurship Challenge, Shop.org, HBS New Venture Competition, the Harvard Challenge, and Brown University's B-Lab Competition.